sarahembarry/pands-project/README.md

 - Output a summary of each variable to a single text file.
 - Generate histograms of each variable and save them as PNG files.
+- Generate a bar chart of the `species` variable.
 - Create box plots for each numeric variable by species of Iris.
 - Generate a correlation matrix of all numeric variables.
 - Create a scatter plot of each pair of variables by Iris species as a pairplot.